Wild in the Streets: Plot

-The first bill Sally introduces is a constitutional amendment to lower the age requirements for national political office to 14, and "Fourteen or Fight!" enters a new phase.
-A joint session of Congress is called, and the Troopers – now joined by Fergus's son, Jimmy (Michael Margotta) – swing the vote their way by spiking the Washington, D.C. water supply with LSD, and providing all the Senators and Representatives with teenaged escorts.
+The first bill that Sally introduces is a constitutional amendment to lower the age requirements for national political office to 14, and "Fourteen or Fight!" enters a new phase.
+A joint session of Congress is called, and the Troopers—now joined by Fergus's son, Jimmy—swing the vote their way by spiking the Washington, D.C., water supply with LSD, and providing all the Senators and Representatives with teenage escorts.

-As teens either take over or threaten the reins of government, the "Old Guard" (those over 40) turn to Max to run for president, and assert his (their) control over the changing tide.
-Max again agrees, running as a Republican to his chagrin, but once in office, he turns the tide on his older supporters.
-Thirty becomes a mandatory retirement age, while those over 35 are rounded up, sent to "re-education camps", and permanently dosed on LSD.
-Fergus unsuccessfully attempts to dissuade Max by contacting his estranged parents (Bert Freed and Shelley Winters), then tries to assassinate him.
-Failing at this, he flees Washington, D.C. with his remaining family, but they are soon rounded up.
+As teens either take over or threaten the reins of government, the "Old Guard" (those over 40) turn to Max to run for president, and assert his (their) control of the changing tide.
+Max again agrees, begrudgingly running as a Republican, but once in office, he turns the tide on his older supporters.
+Thirty becomes a mandatory retirement age, while those over 35 are rounded up, sent to "re-education camps" and permanently dosed on LSD.
+Fergus unsuccessfully attempts to dissuade Max by contacting his estranged parents, and tries to assassinate him.
+Failing at this, he flees Washington, D.C., with his remaining family, but they are soon rounded up.

 With youth now in control of the United States, politically as well as economically, similar revolutions break out in all the world's major countries.
 Max withdraws the military from around the world (turning them instead into de facto "age police"), puts computers and prodigies in charge of the gross national product, ships surplus grain for free to Third World nations, disbands the FBI and Secret Service, and becomes the leader of "the most truly hedonistic society the world has ever known".

 Ultimately however, Max and his cohorts may face future intergenerational warfare from an unexpected source: pre-teen children.
-When a young girl finds out Max's age (which is now 24), she sneers, "That's old!"
-Later, after Max kills a crawdad that was a pet to several young kids, then mocks their youth and powerlessness, one of the kids resolves, "We're gonna put everybody over 10 out of business."
+When a young girl learns of Max's age (which is now 24), she sneers, "That's old!"
+After Max kills a crawdad that was a pet to several young kids, after he mocks their youth and powerlessness, one of the kids resolves, "We're gonna put everybody over 10 out of business".